 Other forms of L-carnitine include L-carnitine L-tartrate (LCLT) which is typically assessing physical performance, and Glycine Propionyl L-carnitine (GPLC), which relieves blood flow issues.
 The only L-carnitine form that possesses nootropic properties is Acetyl L-carnitine, and it furthermore provides both L-carnitine and acetyl groups (molecule) that act towards the development of the learning neurotransmitter, acetylcholine.

 ALCAR vs L-Carnitine vs Carnitine

-- ALCAR: supplies acetyl group and carnetine, and crosses the blood brain barrier easier.
+ALCAR: supplies acetyl group and carnitine, and crosses the blood brain barrier easier.
 The acetyl group detaches from the amino acid and helps to recycle acetylcholine.

-- Carnitine: Refrence the above.
+Carnitine: Reference the above.
 It is also involved in energy metabolism.

 Taking Acetyl-L-Carnitine or ALCAR, therefore, supplements both and gets both the effects.

 What Are Acetyl-L-Carnitine Benefits?

 - Provides Neuroprotection Against Brain Cell Death